eirikhanasand/iikg2001/exam/exam21.md

 4. Two concurrent threads that communicate.

 ## Question 26
-Which of the following is a covert mechanism that assures confidentiality?
+Which of the following is a covert mechanism that assures confidentiality?<br/>
 Select one alternative:

 1. Encryption